google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/FilePerUserClientData.md

 Defined in
 [`simulation/file_per_user_client_data.py`](http://github.com/tensorflow/federated/tree/master/tensorflow_federated/python/simulation/file_per_user_client_data.py).

-ClientData that maps a set of files (one file per user) to a dataset.
+A `tf.simulation.ClientData` that maps a set of files to a dataset.

+This mapping is restricted to one file per user.

 <h2 id="__init__"><code>__init__</code></h2>